swissquote/carnotzet-extension-reverse-proxy/README.md

 [![Build Status](https://travis-ci.org/swissquote/carnotzet-extension-reverse-proxy.svg?branch=master)](https://travis-ci.org/swissquote/carnotzet-extension-reverse-proxy)

-#Automatically add and configure a reverse proxy in your carnotzet environments
+# Automatically add and configure a reverse proxy in your carnotzet environments

-Adds an nginx reverse proxy container in your environment, with automatically generated configuration to forward http requests to all other webapps in the environment
+Adds an nginx reverse proxy container in your environment, with automatically generated configuration to forward http requests to all other webapps in the envirvonment

 This allows you to avoid cross-domain limitations in browsers.

-##Usage
+## Usage
 ```
 <dependency>
 	<groupId>com.github.swissquote</groupId>